 The gopher tortoise occurs throughout most of the park's upland areas where there is herbaceous groundcover for forage and sandy soils to dig its burrow.
 Gopher tortoise populations and burrows are being periodically surveyed to determine population status and trends of the tortoise and its commensals.
+However more in depth monitoring is required in the form of a detailed belt transect survey and burrow scoping with a specific monitoring timeline.
+This population information should also be standardized and submitted to FWC for inclusion in statewide datasets.

 The amount of sea turtle nesting activity fluctuates annually.
 While the entire park borders a long stretch of beach the beach habitat within the boundary of Hugh Taylor Birch has seen nesting activity range from zero to five nests a season.
 The majority of nests belong to Loggerheads with the occasional green and leatherback nesting.

-NOVA University monitors nesting females and marks nests along Broward County municipalities and Sea Turtle Oversight Protection monitors hatchlings during nest windows; recovering many hatchlings from disorientation.
+Broward County Sea Turtle Conservation Program- Nova Southeastern University monitors nesting females and marks nests along Broward County municipalities and Sea Turtle Oversight Protection monitors hatchlings during nest windows; recovering many hatchlings from disorientation.